ggc-itec/itec3870_social/mustafa_kamara.md

 #Favorite Food:
 *Cheeseburgers(Why I love it :smile)
  *Mostly juicy.
  *Very fulfilling and easy to make.
 *Pasta(Why I love it)
  *It can come in many shapes and sizes.
  *It's easy to make and the types of sauce you can make are endless.
  *It's good for any time.

 #Favorite Movie:
 Shawshank redemption because it didn't feel like a movie but rather a realistic look at the meaning of life. :open_mouth:

 #Favorite Game:
-At the moment I would say Batman Arkham Knight(Who doesn't like batman) :thumpsup:
+At the moment I would say Batman Arkham Knight(Who doesn't like batman) :joy:
 In general, I really enjoy the gameplay and the challenges that the game presents.